February execution date set for Missouri man who killed four

 JEFFERSON CITY, Mo.
 (AP) — The Missouri Supreme Court on Tuesday set a February execution date for a suburban St. Louis man who was convicted of killing his girlfriend and her three young children nearly 18 years ago.

-In May 2022, the U.S. Supreme Court declined to hear Jennings’ case, leading to the setting of an execution date.
+In May 2022, the U.S. Supreme Court declined to hear Taylor’s case, leading to the setting of an execution date.

-Taylor’s execution would come about a month after another convicted killer is scheduled to die.
+Taylor’s execution would come about a month after another convicted killer is scheduled to die in Missouri.
 Scott McLaughlin, who was convicted of raping and killing an ex-girlfriend 19 years ago, is scheduled for execution on Jan.
 3.

 Another convicted killer, Kevin Johnson, faces the death penalty on Nov.
 29 for killing Kirkwood Police Sgt.
 Bill McEntee in suburban St. Louis in 2005.